WFisher828/Preference_Elicitation_Prototype/README.md

 # Preference_Elicitation
-A collection of code for the Preference_Elicitation Project
+A collection of code for the Preference_Elicitation Project (!!!NEED TO WORK ON DEPENDENCIES BETWEEN FILES!!!)

 The module "Baseline_Functions_Definitions" includes functions that the questionnaire procedure and experimental framework are based off of.
 The functions include: